NinoRisteski/HubermanAnswers/README.md

 ## Credits
 ### Special Thanks
 [Marko Simic](https://www.simicvm.com/)
-* Contributions: Provided the Huberman Lab transcripts (data).
+* For creating the Huberman Lab transcripts dataset.

 [Emanuel Risteski](https://www.linkedin.com/in/emanuelristeski/)
-* Contributions: Created the visuals for the project.
+* For creating the visuals for the project.

 Photo Credits:
 * The main photo of Andrew Huberman is not mine.
 All credits go to [Huberman Lab.](https://www.hubermanlab.com/)